AndyGatortail/11ty/about/index.md

   order: 3
 ---

-Aspiring space pirate, surfing redneck, and a walking oxymoron.
+Aspiring space pirate, surfing redneck, and walking oxymoron.

 No gods, no masters.